Doctor of Physical Therapy

 6. Submit two references through PTCAS: one from a physical therapist who supervised you in the clinic and a second from a professor or advisor familiar with your academic ability and accomplishments or from an employer if you have been out of school for several years.
 No personal references will be accepted.

 6. Complete all prerequisite courses.
-All applicants must complete a minimum of 27 out of 39 prerequisite credit hours prior to application.
+Applicants must complete a minimum of 31 out of 39 prerequisite credit hours prior to application.
 All prerequisite courses must be completed prior to matriculation with a grade of 2.0 or higher.
 A minimum average prerequisite GPA of 3.0 on a 4.0 scale is required for consideration for the regular cycle.
 A minimum overall GPA of 3.5 is required for early decision applicants.

 |Prerequisite Courses||Semester System (hrs)||Quarter System (hrs)|